 Yellowstone National Park Institute

-Dates: June 14-22, 2016 with an orientation at the Museum on Saturday, April 16, and an evaluation meeting at a time and date to be determined.
+Dates: June 15-23, 2016 with an orientation at the Museum on Saturday, April 16, and an evaluation meeting on Saturday, November 5.

 Location: Yellowstone National Park, WY and MT